Latest News at KIC

 Graduate School of Information Technology, Department of Information Systems

 Students develop their skills through 'ICT' based subjects and 'Social Development and Innovator System' subjects.
 Students are able to combine the knowledge and skills gained through these subjects and apply them to the TANKYU Practice and Specific Themed Research which lie at the heart of the university.

-a hypothesis for providing new value using ICT technology.
-The students will also perform a
+providing new value using ICT technology.
+The students will

-thorough investigation and discuss the results and implications.
+also perform a thorough investigation and discuss the

 Individual Subject Information